NHSDigital/nhs-notify-web-cms/docs/pages/features/features.md

 ## Prevent sending people unnecessary messages

-NHS Notify uses the [Personal Demographics Service](https://digital.nhs.uk/services/personal-demographics-service) to automatically prevent you from messaging [recipients you cannot message]({% link pages/using-nhs-notify/recipients-you-cannot-message.md %}).
+NHS Notify uses the <a href="https://digital.nhs.uk/services/personal-demographics-service" target="_blank">Personal Demographics Service (opens in a new tab)</a> to automatically prevent you from messaging [recipients you cannot message]({% link pages/using-nhs-notify/recipients-you-cannot-message.md %}).

 ## Reach people with additional needs